 3. Deliver Useful Information

 You’d think this one would be a no-brainer, right?
-Unfortunately, a lot of site owners are still going for the quantity over quality approach as part of a campaign to cast the widest net.
+Unfortunately, a lot of Ecommerce site owners are still going for the quantity over quality approach as part of a campaign to cast the widest net.

-The structure credit repair site Lexington Law is a great example of a site that organizes the information that users want in an organized, efficient, and easily accessible way while also offering users contact information in a conspicuous location to facilitate better communication.
+The structure credit repair site Lexington Law is a great example of a website that organizes the information that users want in an organized, efficient, and easily accessible way while also offering users contact information in a conspicuous location to facilitate better communication.

 4. Get Rid Of Intrusive Popups

 The last thing that anyone wants when browsing is something to be shoved in front of their face.
-While mastering organic growth involves the tasteful placement of popups and overlays, it is possible for your site to come off as too focused on sales and insincere if it incorrectly utilizes notifications systems.
+While mastering organic growth involves the tasteful placement of popups and overlays, it is possible for your Ecommerce website to come off as too focused on sales and insincere if it incorrectly utilizes notifications systems.
 SEOmoz has a great breakdown of the types of site notifications and how you can streamline this system.

 5. Encourage Account and Community Creation

 Reputation is a driver of trust, and allowing people to interact with each other or feel as if they are a member of your site will directly benefit your Ecommerce website’s reputation.